ChaosTheEternal/mc-redstone-additions-fabric/README.md

 #### Why?
 Unlike what Forge offers for the interface, Fabric/Stock doesn't seemingly have methods to "get" a block's hardness or light level (and looking at the Redstone Lamp which would shift light levels based on whether it is on or off I don't see anything), and the method to get blast resistance doesn't offer parameters (meaning, I can't check what block is contained to use its blast resistance).

 Forge also doesn't offer a means to dynamically adjust the tool used to mine a block (their "get" tool method has no parameters as well), but what I had got me closer.
 Best option I was considering otherwise was, when the glaze container was "broken" it would place the contained block and just drop the container.
-That would work for both, but then I still have the issue with Fabric/Stock not being able to adjust the light level.
+That would work for both, but then I still have the issue with Fabric/Stock not being able to adjust the light level, and I wasn't able to get that logic working entirely (it would place the contained block but not drop the container).